itsmehere/Sentiment/README.md

 # Sentiment

-An AI that attempts to determine if a given sentence is positive or negative.
+An AI that attempts to determine the sentiment of a sentence.

 ## Usage: